GallowayLabMIT/protocols/docs/protocols/cloning/tips_and_tricks.rst

 - Are you sure you added all components to the assembly reaction?
 When in doubt, set up a new reaction.
 - Check out tips on the protocols for each type of assembly to increase reaction efficiency.
 - You can PCR amplify the assembly to determine whether any correct product formed.
 Choose primers that span fragment junctions.
+  (Note that simply running the assembly on a gel will not work, as there is not enough DNA to see bands.)

 Troubleshooting transformations
 -------------------------------